xishanyu2/xishanyu2.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal academic homepage!
 I'm Zhenyu Zhao, a fourth grade undergraduate student at [Nankai University](https://www.nankai.edu.cn/).
-I have obtained the qualification for postgraduate recommendation from [Nankai Institute of International Economics](https://nkiie.nankai.edu.cn/main.htm), majoring in World Economy.
-This website is used for academic communication and sharing, hoping to improve my writing skills.
+I have obtained the qualification for postgraduate recommendation from [Nankai Institute of International Economics](https://nkiie.nankai.edu.cn/main.htm), majoring in World Economy.I couldn't agree more with the idea that knowledge should be shared.
+This website is used for academic communication and sharing and I hope it will improve my writing skills.

 Research
 ------
 - Field of study: Multinational Firms and International Investment, Innovation and Digital Economy, Casual Inference and Machine Learning
 - Field of interest: Mathematical Political Economy, Social Network Analysis

-Education experience
+Educations
 ------
 2022.09--present [School of Economics, Nankai University](https://economics.nankai.edu.cn/)